yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 -   How will you address providing connectivity in the event of a major connectivity provider outage?

 -   Be sure your design considers the international needs of the organization.

+-   All traffic that goes through ExpressRoute circuit needs to be distributed based on business units and will have granular control of circuit distributions.

+-   ExpressRoute circuits need to be link together to make a private network so that data can directly exchange between offices.

 ### Virtual network design in Azure